supreet11agrawal/Proposal/Proposal.md

 * Adding test cases for Simple Random Walk and checking for vulnerabilities and thus improvement
 * Development of more formal methods for implementation of 2D Random Walks
-* Buffer Period : Completion of the remaining work and documentation improvement before Phase 2 Evaluation
+* Buffer Period: Completion of the remaining work and documentation improvement before Phase 2 Evaluation

 ***
 __Phase 2 Evaluation__